 Because most holiday loans do not involve huge amounts of money, they are often unsecured loans, meaning you don’t need to put down any collateral to secure them.

 The amount of money you borrow for a holiday loan isn’t necessarily determined by the amount you spend.
 The size of the loan – and the interest rate – are dependent on many factors, including your income, credit score and other outstanding debt.

-But just to give you an idea of how much you might need, the average holiday debt incurred in 2020 was $1,381, according to a survey from LendingTree subsidiary MagnifyMoney.
+But just to give you an idea of how much you might need, the average holiday debt incurred in 2021 was $1,249, according to a survey report from LendingTree.
 Those figures are likely to go up this year given the high inflation in today’s climate.

 What Terms Can You Expect?

 This tends to vary, but as a general rule, holiday loans usually involve fixed payments for terms of 12 months to six years.
 You’ll probably need a good score to qualify unless you use a high-interest payday lender, which is not advised.
 With most holiday loans you will lock in an interest rate over a set period of time.

 An analysis from Forbes Advisor looked at personal loan terms for November 2022 from a variety of different lenders.
 The lenders that offered lower loan amounts — the kind you’ll usually find with holiday loans or Christmas loans — offered a wide variety of terms and annual percentage rates.

 For example, Discover offered APRs of 6.99% to 24.99% on personal loans starting at $2,500 for three to seven years.
 LendingPoint had APRs of 7.99% to 35.99% on personal loans starting at $2,000 for two to five years.
 Avant had APRs of 9.95% to 35.99% on personal loans starting at $2,000 for two or five years.